Services to Youth

 SCRIPPS NATIONAL SPELLING BEE

-The New Orleans (LA) Chapter of The Links, Incorporated has been a sponsor of the local round of the Scripps National Spelling Bee for the last twenty-nine years.
-In partnership with The Times Picayune and with assistance from Xavier University of New Orleans, the goal of the spelling bee is to encourage students in grades 5th through 8th to challenge themselves to master the fundamentals of vocabulary and spelling.
+For over 30 years, The New Orleans (LA) Chapter of The Links, Incorporated has hosted the local round of the Scripps National Spelling Bee.
+The goal of the spelling bee is to encourage students in grades 5th through 8th to challenge themselves to master the fundamentals of vocabulary and spelling.
+The top spellers from our region compete for one spot at the national bee in Washington, D.C.

 NATIONAL STEM EDUCATION AND CAREER READINESS INITIATIVE